Experienced Help When You Are Charged With Vehicular Manslaughter

 - Falling asleep while operating the vehicle

-There are also scenarios that can impact the severity of the offense in NJ.
-If a vehicular homicide happens in any of the following situations and the driver is intoxicated or is driving while suspended for DUI, it will result in a first degree charge with harsher penalties:
+There are also scenarios that can impact the severity of the offense in New Jersey.
+If a vehicular homicide happens in any of the following situations and the driver is intoxicated or is driving while suspended for DUI, it will result in a first-degree charge with harsher penalties:

 - Driver commits offense on school property or within 1,000 feet of school property.